 Is there a cost involved?

 As with spiritual direction, supervision is a professional service.
 Therefore, supervision of spiritual direction usually involves paying a fee.
 Suggested offerings are indicated here.

 What if I live in a different location?

-Traditionally, spiritual direction occurred in face-to-face meetings.
-With the advantage of modern technology, spiritual direction can not be accessed via Skype, FaceTime, or Zoom.
-I am privileged to offer spiritual direction internationally by these digital means.
+Traditionally, supervision occurred in face-to-face meetings.
+With the advantage of modern technology, supervision can now be accessed via Skype, FaceTime, or Zoom.
+I am privileged to offer both spiritual direction and supervision of spiritual directors internationally by these digital means.
 We can discuss the possibilities further once we connect.

 Get in touch!